We thought it would be helpful to post up our responses to the most frequently asked questions posed by local residents over the past few months.

 Future residents will be aware of the low level of parking provision and that they will not be entitled to an on-site parking space (unless they hold a blue badge) and will make an informed decision on this basis.

 Planning policy is geared towards persuading people to switch from private cars to public transport in order to try and reduce traffic.
+The draft New London Plan target is for 80% of all journeys to be made by sustainable modes including public transport.
 One of the best ways of achieving this is to limit parking provision and one the best opportunities to persuade people to alter this aspect of their lifestyle is when they move home.

 The development will be supported by a Travel Plan which will help residents make informed choices about their transport options.
 This will be monitored in conjunction with the local authority for a number of years after the building is occupied.